faye/faye-websocket-node/README.md

 ## WebSocket API

 Both server- and client-side `WebSocket` objects support the following API.
-They are both readable and writable streams, so for example you can write an echo server using `socket.pipe(socket)`.

 * <b>`on('open', function(event) {})`</b> fires when the socket connection is established.
 Event has no attributes.